stklcode/statify-blacklist/README.md

 ### Why is IP filtering only available as live filter? ###
 As you might know, _Statify_ does not store any personal information, including IP addresses in the database.
-Because of this, an IP blacklist can only be applied while processing the request and not afterwards.
+Because of this, an IP filter can only be applied while processing the request and not afterwards.

 ### Can whole IP subnet be blocked? ###
 Yes.
-The plugin features subnet blacklists using CIDR notation.
+The plugin features subnet filters using CIDR notation.
-For example _198.51.100.0/24_ blacklists all sources from _198.51.100.1_ to _198.51.100.254_.
+For example _198.51.100.0/24_ filters all sources from _198.51.100.1_ to _198.51.100.254_.
 Same for IPv6 prefixes like _2001:db8:a0b:12f0::/64_.

 ## Screenshots ##
-1. Statify Blacklist settings page
+1. Statify Filter settings page

 ## Changelog ##